browserengineering/book/book/scripts.md

 Granted, it supports just four methods from the vast DOM API, but even those demonstrate:

-- Generating handles to allow scripts to refer to page elements
+- generating handles to allow scripts to refer to page elements;
-- Reading attribute values from page elements
+- reading attribute values from page elements;
-- Writing and modifying page elements
+- writing and modifying page elements;
-- Attaching event listeners so that scripts can respond to page events
+- and attaching event listeners so that scripts can respond to page events.

 A web page can now add functionality via a clever script, instead of waiting for a browser developer to add it into the browser itself.
 And as a side-benefit,